TomNisbet/nqsap/docs/_docs/build-06-loader.md

 [![Arduino Nanos with pins and sockets](../../assets/images/arduino-nanos.jpg "Arduino Nanos"){:width="400px"}](../../assets/images/arduino-nanos.jpg) [![Loader Arduino Nano installed](../../assets/images/loader-arduino.jpg "Loader Arduino"){:width="400px"}](../../assets/images/loader-arduino.jpg)

-Note that the Loader Arduino can be left in the circuit even when not connected to a controlling computer through USB.
+Note that the Loader Arduino is designed to be left in the circuit even when not connected to a controlling computer through USB.
 Upon power up, the loader will activate itself and then load a default program into the NQSAP.
 So even in standalone mode, the NQSAP will power up into a state where it has code to execute.
+There is no manual dip switch loader, so there is no way to load memory without the Arduino.

+The Arduino is powered from the NQSAP Vcc through a diode so that if the NQSAP is powered off it does not try to draw power from the Arduino's USB port.
+The USB port is connected to the host computer with a hub that has individual power switched, allowing the host computer's power to be disconnected from the NQSAP.

+## Bill of Materials

+* 74LS04 hex inverter (1)
+* 74LS08 quad 2-input AND gate (1)
+* 74LS173 4-bit register (3)
+* Arduino Nano